Homemade Black Raspberry or Blackberry Vinaigrette

 Everyone in our family knows that one of the items on the menu without fail is “the big salad” with Black (or red) Raspberry Vinaigrette and most of the lettuces come from my mom and sister’s fall garden.
 If you make this recipe and want it to stretch further, don’t forget to toss it with the dressing first!

 I’d love to hear what dish is always at your family’s holiday gathering and the story behind it.
-If you liked this vinaigrette recipe you may also like my Apple Cider Vinaigrette recipe with my Apple and Roasted Butternut Squash Salad.
+If you liked Homemade Black Raspberry or Blackberry Vinaigrette recipe you may also like my Apple Cider Vinaigrette recipe with my Apple and Roasted Butternut Squash Salad.

 What is that one dish at your holiday table that might cause a riot if you didn't make it?
 For my family in Arkansas, it is Black Raspberry Vinaigrette tossed with a bottomless bowl of chopped salad.
 Even though Mom now makes it with red raspberries, it is still a tradition we can't live without.

 - 3/4 cup fresh black raspberries, red raspberries or blackberries

 - 3/4 cup Champagne vinegar

 - 1 .7 oz package Good Seasons Italian Dressing and Recipe Mix

 - 1/2 cup vegetable oil or olive oil

 Place fresh berries in a glass jar or container with a tight fitting lid; pour vinegar over berries and seal with the lid.
 Refrigerate for two weeks.
 Drain and remove the berries.
 The "pickled" berries can actually be eaten, but are quite twangy.

 Combine vinegar, water, and dressing mix in a jar with a tight fitting lid; seal and shake well.
 Add oil; seal and shake well.
 Let stand at room temperature 1 hour and serve immediately or refrigerate until ready to use.